BZ-kozai-T/Single-Particle-tracking-on-AFM-kymograph/README.md

 The outputs will be two files:

-1. a CSV file contaning pixel positions of the kymograph in the y-axis (the top position is 0), nanometer distance from the center of the kymograph in the y-axis, and radius from the center of the kymograph in the y-axis.
+1. a CSV file contaning pixel positions of the kymograph on the y-axis (with the top position as 0), nanometer distance from the center of the kymograph on the y-axis, and radius from the center of the kymograph on the y-axis.
-2. a PNG file of the kymograph overlaid trajectory
+2. a PNG file showing the kymograph with an overlaid trajectory